 Final step: build your drone

-Now that you already know what thrust is needed to get your drone flying, you need to find a motor type that fulfills your requirements.
+Now that you know what thrust is needed to get your drone flying, you need to find a motor type that fulfills your requirements.
 Then, you can readjust the total drone weight to take into consideration the actual motor weight.

 If you like our drone motor calculator, make sure to take a look at the battery capacity calculator, too!